-From 25 May 2018, the principal data protection legislation in the EU will be Regulation (EU) 2016/679 (the "General Data Protection Regulation" or "GDPR").
-The GDPR repeals Directive 95/46/EC (the "Data Protection Directive") and leads to increased (though not total) harmonisation of data protection law across the EU Member States.
-In Spain, a draft bill (the "Draft LOPD Bill") is currently before the Spanish Parliament (please note: these answers were written before the Draft LOPD Bill was adopted; consequently, they might not reflect the final adopted text).
-This bill is intended to repeal the current LOPD and any provisions of equal or inferior category that contradict, oppose or are incompatible with the GDPR and the Draft LOPD Bill.
-Further, in its current version, the Draft LOPD Bill is intended to enter into force from 25 May 2018.
+Since 25 May 2018, the principal data protection legislation in the EU has been Regulation (EU) 2016/679 (the "General Data Protection Regulation" or "GDPR").
+The GDPR repealed Directive 95/46/EC (the "Data Protection Directive") and has led to increased (though not total) harmonisation of data protection law across the EU Member States.